Youth Art Enrichment

 Application Details

-Youth wishing to attend must fill out a brief online or paper application form explaining their interest in art and why they wish to participate in the program.
+Youth wishing to attend must fill out a online or paper application form explaining their interest in art, why they wish to participate in the program, and what they hope to learn.
 The form includes components to be filled out by a parent or guardian.

 Youth will also need to provide a reference from someone in their community.
 This could be a teacher, community leader or mentor, or friend, but cannot be a family member.